absolunet/docs-node-ioc/src/docs/05_data/04_migrations-and-seeders/en.md

-### The `db:migrate:refresh` command
+### The db:migrate:refresh command

 If you need to restart all over your database schema, the `db:migrate:refresh` will start by rollbacking all ran migrations, like `db:migrate:rollback` does, until no migration rollback can be run.
 Then, all available migrations will run up, like `db:migrate` does.

-### The `db:migrate:fresh` command
+### The db:migrate:fresh command

 This command simply flushes the entire database to run all migrations afterwards.
-This is very useful when working in a local environment to restore the database to the most recent statw without having to worry about rollback issues.
+This is very useful when working in a local environment to restore the database to the most recent state without having to worry about rollback issues.

-### The `db:migrate:status` command
+### The db:migrate:status command

 This command helps you get a quick overview of the migrations that were ran and those which are pending to run up.
 It simply prints a table with all the migrations and their status.

 ## Seeders

 When the migrations are run, you have a database schema ready to be used for insertion.
 To quickly insert fake data in your database, the `src/database/seeds/DatabaseSeeder.js` class may come in help.
 This class will be run with the `db:seed` command, and this class can, and should, run other seeders.

 A seeder only have the `seed` method, unlike the migrations with `up` and `down`.
 When running a seeder, insertion of fake records in the database can be done.

-### The `make:seeder` command
+### The make:seeder command

 To create a seeder, the `make:seeder` command will create a small scaffold to quickly implement a table seeder.